|

 X-ray

-diffraction measurements showed almost -200KSI of compression on the surface with measurable significant depth.
+diffraction measurements showed almost -200KSI of compression on the surface with

 |